-- a.
+a.
 (15 points).
-The scope, extent, and quality of your experience in providing housing or related services to those proposed to be served by the project and the scope of the proposed project (i.e., number of units, services, relocation costs, development, and operation) in relationship to your demonstrated development and management capacity as well as your financial management capability. - b.
-(10 points) The scope, extent and quality of your experience in providing housing or related services to minority persons or families and your ties to the community at large and to the minority and elderly communities in particular. - (1) (5 points).
-The scope, extent, and quality of your experience in providing housing or related services to minority persons or families. - (2) (5 points).
+The scope, extent, and quality of your experience in providing housing or related services to those proposed to be served by the project and the scope of the proposed project (i.e., number of units, services, relocation costs, development, and operation) in relationship to your demonstrated development and management capacity as well as your financial management capability.

+b.
+(10 points).
+The scope, extent and quality of your experience in providing housing or related services to minority persons or families and your ties to the community at large and to the minority and elderly communities in particular.

+(1) (5 points).
+The scope, extent, and quality of your experience in providing housing or related services to minority persons or families.

+(2) (5 points).
 The scope, extent, and quality of your ties to the community at large and to the minority and elderly communities in particular.

-To earn the maximum number of points under sub criteria (b)(1) and (b)(2) above, you must describe both your relationships over time with the minority community and significant previous experience in providing housing and/or supportive services to minorities generally and to minority elderly in particular.
+To earn the maximum number of points under sub-criteria (b)(1) above, you must describe both your relationships over time with the minority community and significant previous experience in providing housing and/or supportive services to minorities generally and to minority elderly in particular.
 For the purpose of this competition, "significant previous experience" means that the previous housing assistance or related services to minorities, i.e., the percentage of minorities being provided housing or related services in your current developments, was equal to or greater than the percentage of minorities in the jurisdiction where the previous housing or services occurred.
+To earn the maximum number of points under subcriteria (b)(2) above, you should submit materials that demonstrate your efforts to make housing available to the community at large and the minority and elderly communities in particular.
+Examples of documents that may be submitted to earn the maximum number of points under sub-criteria (b)(2) include copies of your affirmative marketing plan and the advertising/ outreach materials you utilize to attract minority communities (including limited English proficient communities), elderly community and the community at large.
+Regarding your advertising/outreach materials, you should identify when advertising/ outreach materials are circulated, whom they are circulated to, where they are circulated and how they are circulated.
+Descriptions of other advertising/ outreach efforts to the minority (including limited English proficient communities) and elderly communities and the dates and places of such advertising/outreach efforts should also be included.

-- c. (-2 to -4 points).
-HUD will deduct (except if the delay was beyond your control) 2 points if a fund reservation you received under either the Section 202 Program of Supportive Housing for the Elderly or the Section 811 Program of Supportive Housing for Persons with Disabilities in FY 1999 or later has been extended beyond 24 months, 3 points if beyond 36 months, and 4 points if beyond 48 months.
-Examples of such delays beyond your control include, but are not limited to, initial closing delays that are: (1) directly attributable to HUD, (2) directly attributable to third party opposition, including litigation, and (3) due to a disaster, as declared by the President of the United States. - d. (-1 point).
+c. (-3 to -5 points).
+HUD will deduct (except if the delay was beyond your control) 3 points if a fund reservation you received under either the Section 202 Program of Supportive Housing for the Elderly or the Section 811 Program of Supportive Housing for Persons with Disabilities in FY 2000 or later has been extended beyond 24 months, 4 points if beyond 36 months, and 5 points if beyond 48 months.
+Examples of such delays beyond your control include, but are not limited to, initial closing delays that are: (1) Directly attributable to HUD, (2) directly attributable to third party opposition, including litigation, and (3) due to a disaster, as declared by the President of the United States.

+d. (-1 point).
 HUD will deduct 1 point if amendment money was required as a result of the delay (except if the delay was beyond your control).

-2. Rating Factor 2: Need/Extent of the Problem (15 Points)
+2. Rating Factor 2: Need/Extent of the Problem (13 Points).